Nothing's next earbuds are already certified ahead of unveiling

-(Pocket-lint) - Nothing hasn't yet announced its next earbuds but it looks like they have already been certified and are now in the Bluetooth SIG database.
+Nothing hasn't yet announced its next earbuds but it looks like they have already been certified and are now in the Bluetooth SIG database.

 That means that it is likely that Nothing is getting ready to announce the new earbuds, likely to be called Nothing Ear (2) if the tea leaves turn out to be correct.
 And if so, the company founded by OnePlus cofounder Carl Pei could be announcing its next product sooner rather than later.